skellis46/finger-pointing-moon/list of outputs.md

 - OUTPUT 1: journal article on proxies [1] RES

-_2. can and can't be known_
+_2. limits_

 - OUTPUT 2: authentic movement: speculative and/or experimental documentation practices through writing and still and moving images [2] RES
-- OUTPUT 3: third-person scholarly article [2] about epistemic limits - in collaboration with philosopher Katherine Hawley? or Alva Noe? or Tim Ingold or Guy Claxton or Adriana Cavarero) [2] RES
+- OUTPUT 3: third-person scholarly article [2] about epistemic limits - in collaboration with philosopher Katherine Hawley?
+Anna Pakes?
+Anthropologist? or Alva Noe? or Tim Ingold or Guy Claxton or Adriana Cavarero) [2] RES
 - OUTPUT 4: _Unforgettable_ exhibition [2] DEV
 - OUTPUT 5: _The Un/knowable Body_ exhibition [2] DEV

-_3. specificity_
+_3. hyper-specificity_

 - OUTPUT 6: lexicon of epistemological "findings and failures" [3] RES
     + like the emotion wheel